CharlieC115/MS2-Trivia-World/README.md

 #### Colours

+The colours used in this project are as follows:

+* #120078 - This colorr is primarily used as the navbar and footer background colour.
+* #FD3A69 - This is the secondary colour and is used both for font and as a background colour.
+* #FECD1A - This colour is the tertiary colour and is used as a background colour.

 #### Fonts

 * Primary font - 'Nunito' was chosen as the charecters apear soft in the way the round at every end.